 Although the user was removed quickly, NordVPN didn’t make the incident public until a year later when a user on Twitter started posting images of the VPN server configuration.

 The attack went down when an 8chan user found a vulnerability in one of NordVPN’s server configuration files.
-Using a data center account, the attacker had full access to all the traffic moving through that server, outside of standard HTTPS encryption (read our description of encryption).
+Using a data center account, the attacker had full access to all the traffic moving through that server, outside of standard HTTPS encryption.
 NordVPN, however, says that there’s no evidence that anything was monitored.

 In short, the hack wasn’t directly the fault of NordVPN, but rather the fault of a data center that it chose to include in its network.